-To develop and administer any two of the following:
+- I. To develop and administer any two of the following:

 - a.
 Verbal test of Intelligence

 - b.
 Non verbal test of Intelligence

 - c.
 Personality test

 - d.
 Adjustment Inventory

 - e.
 Attitude scale

 - f.
 Aptitude test

 - g.
 Interest inventory

-Review of any two recent researches/Articles in Educational Psychology
+- II.
+Review of any 2 recent researches/Articles in Educational Psychology

-Conduct any one case study
+- III.
+Conduct one case study